Maine International Film Festival

 The Maine International Film Festival, or MIFF, is a 10-day film festival held annually in Waterville, Maine.
-The festival usually runs in the third week of July at Railroad Square Cinema and the Waterville Opera House.
+The festival runs in the third week of July at Maine Film Center and the Waterville Opera House.
 Founded in 1998, the festival showcases independent and international films, with a special focus on Maine and New England themed productions.

+Awards

+Midlife Achievement Award

 The MIFF Midlife Achievement Award is given annually to an actor or filmmaker whose contributions to independent cinema merit recognition.
-Past honorees include directors Jonathan Demme, Terrence Malick, and Walter Hill, and actors Gabriel Byrne, John Turturro, Ed Harris, Peter Fonda, Lili Taylor, Sissy Spacek and Dominique Sanda.
-Oscar-winning film editor Thelma Schoonmaker was honored in 2012.
+Past honorees include directors Jonathan Demme, Terrence Malick, and Walter Hill, and actors Gabriel Byrne, John Turturro, Ed Harris, Peter Fonda, Lili Taylor, Sissy Spacek, Dominique Sanda, and Michael Murphy.
+Additionally, Oscar-winning film editor Thelma Schoonmaker was honored in 2012.

+Achievement Award Honorees

 Highlights of the honorees' work are incorporated into the festival programming.
-In 2017 the festival honored Roger Deakins with the inaugural Karl Struss Legacy Award for Distinguished Achievement in Cinematography, named for and dedicated to the pioneering Maine-connected Hollywood cinematographer.
-The festival does not give awards to individual films and performances, though an audience favorite is determined each year by a balloting process.
-Past audience favorites include George Washington (2000), The Wild Parrots of Telegraph Hill (2005), The Brand New Testament (2016) and The Children Act (2018).
+In 2017, the festival honored Roger Deakins with the inaugural Karl Struss Legacy Award for Distinguished Achievement in Cinematography, named for and dedicated to the eponymous pioneering Maine-connected Hollywood cinematographer.

-Since 2013, the festival has highlighted work that pushes the boundaries of commonly accepted notions of film with MIFFONEDGE.
-Guests have included Brazilian new media artist duo VJ Suave and experimental filmmaker Kerry Laitala.